maevadevs/DataScience.js/README.md

 ## Current Status: Existing Tools
 This is an ongoing effort.

-Here, I gather existing resources that I find and that address, explore, and expand on the current state of using JavaScript as a language and framework for addressing problems related to Data Science.
-(Only including maintained library.)
-It is our hope that this step would expand the door to bring Data Science and Web together.
+In this section, I gather existing resources that I find and that address, explore, and expand on the current state of using JavaScript as a language and framework for addressing problems related to Data Science.
+(Only including maintained libraries/framework.)
+I hope that this step would expand the door to bring Data Science and Web more closer together.

-**Note:** Because this is for benefiting the community, we only list resources that are open-source or has a *community* version offer.
-Also, we try to be less opinionated so resources that tend to be limited to only a single framework (e.g. *n3-charts* for *Angular*) are excluded.
+**Note:** Because this is for benefiting the community, I only list resources that are open-source or has a *community* version offer.
+Also, I try to be less opinionated so resources that are limited to only a single framework (e.g. *n3-charts* for *Angular*) are excluded.

 <a name="visualizations"></a>
 ### Visualizations and Presentations